Get Vaccinated against COVID-19

-Booster doses of the Pfizer and Moderna vaccines have been authorized for individuals 18 and older who have received .
+Booster doses of the Moderna vaccine have been authorized for individuals 18 and older who have received that vaccine.
+Booster doses of the Pfizer vaccine have been authorized for individuals 12 and older who received the Pfizer vaccine.
 The Johnson & Johnson vaccine has been authorized for any individual 18 and older who received an initial dose of the J&J vaccine.

-Who is eligible to receive a booster dose?
+Who is eligible to receive a first booster dose?

 On November 18, 2021, Kansas Governor Laura Kelly announced that all Kansas adults who had been fully vaccinated against COVID-19 are eligible for booster doses of the Pfizer, Moderna or the J&J vaccine.

-Does my third shot have to be the same as the first two or can I mix them?
+Does my booster have to be the same as the first two or can I mix them?